-Early attempts with a different class of motion estimation methods, often called optical flow, 165 were conducted in 2010 on the CHATS1 dataset and led to promising results (Dérian et al. 2010).
-166 Since then the authors developed a new version of the algorithm based on a wavelet framework, 167 named Typhoon.
-The extensive description of the algorithm is largely mathematical and details 168 regarding the design of the data-model and the regularization can be found in Dérian et al. (2013) 169 and Kadri Harouna et al. (2013), respectively.
-In the following, an overview of the method and the 170 improvements made to achieve real-time wind estimation from aerosol backscatter lidar imagery 171 are provided.
-172 a.
-Optical flow, from observations to motion
+Early attempts with a different class of motion estimation methods, often called optical flow, were conducted in 2010 on the Canopy Horizontal Array Turbulence Study (CHATS; near Dixon, California, 2007; see Patton et al. 2011) dataset and led to promising results (Dérian et al. 2011).
+Since then the authors developed a new version of the algorithm based on a wavelet framework.
+The extensive description of the algorithm, named Typhoon, is largely mathematical and details regarding the design of the data model the regularization can be found in Dérian et al. (2013) and Kadri Harouna et al. (2013), respectively.
+In the following, an overview of the method and the improvements made to achieve real-time wind estimation from aerosol backscatter lidar imagery are provided.

+a.
+Optical flow from observations to motion